AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 In the past research, the original model that only takes coagulant and clay into account has been extended by considering the effect of NOM on flocculation.
 After studying the bonding mechanism between clay, humic acid (HA), and coagulant, it was found that smaller particles(e.g. humic acid, HA) move faster in the fluid than larger particles(e.g. clay).
 Thus, in synthetic water composed by clay, HA and coagulant, HA collides and attaches to coagulant before clay.
 Once the coagulant surface is occupied by HA, the coagulant performance decreases because the occupied surface cannot attach to clay or nano-aggregate.
 It was assumed less coagulant is needed when it is added separately, a so-called two-stage coagulant addition, meaning the coagulants are added at two different stages of the treatment process.**/(state our hypothesis)** During the first stage, the coagulant is added to offset the effect of humic acid in water; then in the second stage, the second stream of the remaining coagulant can aggregate clay, which joins the nano-aggregate formed in the first stage, and small particles to form big flocs.
 It was assumed that after the first stage, all coagulant would be coated by humic acid.
 Thus, the coagulant added in second stage can function simply as an agglomerant to achieve better performance in aggregation.**/(explain our hypothesis)** Furthermore, if the coagulant dosage can be guided by a predictive model, operating conditions of flocculation process can be optimized and coagulant can be used more efficiently.
 Since AguaClara is an engineering project team focuses on sustainable drinking water supply in developing region, cost is a main concern.
 Therefore, using less amount of total coagulants in a two-stage settings is beneficial that it reduces the operational cost of water treatment plants.**/(prospective contribution to AC team)**

+Last semester, our model considered the attachment efficiency for the hydraulic flocculation.
+However, past studies have investigated the difference of efficiency of two-stage coagulant addition, meaning adding the coagulants at two different points, comparing with one-stage. [(Liu et. al., 2011)](https://ieeexplore.ieee.org/document/6847925/) Keeping the total amount of coagulant at the same dosage, when partial amount was added half-way, it was found that two-stage can produce floc 1.5 times the floc size comparing with one-stage, which potentially made two-stage more efficient to one-stage.
+As the floc blanket was formed, the flocs were connected together to form larger and more irregular structure, making two-stage addition more time and cost efficient than one-stage.

-In this report, findings in literature review and our group's previous work are discussed, and following that are the experiment design and apparatus set-up of our team in this semester.
+In this report, findings in literature review and our group's previous work are discussed, as well as the experiment design and apparatus set-up of our team in this semester.
 Findings and conclusion based on our experiment data and analysis are described at the end of the main body.
 Details in experimental operation such as ProCoDA setting, chemical dosage calculation, experiment process can be found after the main text.

 <div class="alert alert-block alert-danger">
 Good content detailing the importance, but issues with technical writing.Good connection back to importance on cost and resource availability and description of why 2 stage coagulant addition may work.
 The overall description of the project would be confusing to anyone who hasn't heard about it before.
 Keep in mind your audience is a new member on the team.
 So think what did you need to know to understand this and then include that info.